braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 Consider two ribbons situated side-by-side.
 Swapping their positions by passing one over the other creates a crossing.
 By applying a sequence of local deformations (Reidemeister moves), this crossing "slides" down one of the ribbons, effectively converting the swap of position into a twist of the ribbon itself.

-This isotopy—the continuous deformation of one configuration into the other—signifies that exchange and rotation constitute the same physical process viewed from different perspectives.
+This isotopy, the continuous deformation of one configuration into the other, signifies that exchange and rotation constitute the same physical process viewed from different perspectives.
 Therefore, the phase acquired during an exchange ($\phi_{exchange}$) must equal the phase acquired during a self-rotation ($\phi_{spin}$).
 Since a self-rotation (twist) induces a -1 phase for fermions (odd parity), it follows that exchanging two fermions must also induce a -1 phase.
 This derivation grounds the Pauli principle directly in the geometry of the causal graph, bypassing the complex machinery of relativistic field theory.

 ### 7.1.4.3 Diagram: Exchange via Deletion {#7.1.4.3}